NFJJunior/TrainTicketsApp/README.md

-# JavaProject
+# TrainTicketPlatform
-A java project for Advanced Object Programming class
+A java project for Advanced Object Programming class.